abdullahshamail/BARMC/README.md

 numpy
 pandas
 scikit-learn
-plotly
-rdp

-pip install numpy pandas scikit-learn plotly rdp
+pip install numpy pandas scikit-learn

+# Datasets

 > Presently, we only provide a small sample of the dataset used.
 Since the data was obtained from our collaborators working on Molecular Dynamics Simulation from other Universities - please send us a formal request via email and we will promptly respond and provide it.